-The Story is simply a retelling of the Film and allows you to relive the tale in a different way.
-Do not expect any real dazzling effects of blow you away moments, just a really fun and upbeat presentation of the Little Mermaid story.
+The story is simply a retelling of the film and allows you to relive the tale in a different way.
+Do not expect any real dazzling effects of blow-you-away moments, just a really fun and upbeat presentation of the Little Mermaid story.

-Fans of the film will love the ride, but if you are not Little Mermaid fans this may be one to skip.
+Fans of the film will love the ride, but if you are not a Little Mermaid fan this may be one to skip.
 It will certainly split opinions with younger audiences and boys may find this altogether too girly.
 Younger Riders may also struggle if they are not familiar with the film.
 Without context, this ride makes little sense really and could leave them baffled!
 However, if you or your kids are fans of the film it will bring a lot of smiles and happiness.